Clemastine is an antihistamine. It is taken for allergic conditions.

 Getting the most from your treatment

 - Clemastine may cause drowsiness.
-If this happens to you, do not drive or use tools or machines.
+If this happens to you, do not drive and do not use tools or machines.
 Alcohol will make the drowsiness worse, so it is best not to drink alcohol while you are on clemastine.

 - If you are having an operation or any treatment (particularly if it is to test for an allergy), tell the person carrying out the treatment that you are taking an antihistamine.